Everything you need to know about the new season of Dancing With The Stars

 When is it?

-It will then air weekly until the finale.
+It will air weekly until the finale.
 The two most recent seasons each had 11 instalments.

 How can I watch?